QMUL-SPIR/POL269_Hugo/content/Seminars/seminar1.md

 quantitative research or data science, we use this process to manipulate and analyse quantitative **data**.
 In `R`, we typically deal with **dataframes**.
 These are like spreadsheets of data that you know from Microsoft Excel, arranged in columns and rows.
-But ‘data’, in general, just means information that is gathered together in some way.
+But 'data', in general, just means information that is gathered together in some way.

 It is easy to create our own dataframe, using the `data.frame()`